robotronix-uitm/esp8266/docs/index.rst

-ROBOTRONIX
+RTX-ESP8266
 =================

-Welcome to Robotronix ESP8266 Tutorial
+Welcome to Robotronix **ESP8266 LoLin V3** Hands-on Tutorial

-ESP8266 is a great microcontroller if you are looking for a cheap and powerful Arduino-based controller with built-in WiFi connectivity.
+**ESP8266 LoLin V3** is in front of you now.
+Let's play with it!

 .. include:: ../README.rst